Dry-Clox (Canada)This page contains information on Dry-Clox for veterinary use.

 Dry-Clox has been shown by extensive clinical studies to be efficacious in the treatment of mastitis in dry cows, when caused by Streptococcus agalactiae and Staphylococcus aureus including penicillin-resistant strains.

-Treatment of the dry cow with Dry-Clox is indicated in any cow known to harbor any of these organisms in the udder at drying off, or which has had repeated attacks of mastitis during the previous lactation, or is affected with mastitis at drying off, if caused by susceptible organisms.
+Treatment of the dry cow with Dry-Clox is indicated in any cow known to harbour any of these organisms in the udder at drying off, or which has had repeated attacks of mastitis during the previous lactation, or is affected with mastitis at drying off, if caused by susceptible organisms.

 Directions For Use

 Dry-Clox (cloxacillin benzathine) is for use in dry cows only.
 Infuse the contents of one syringe (10 mL) into each quarter immediately following the last milking or early in the dry period.
 Use no later than 30 days prior to calving.

 Completely milk out all four quarters.
 The udder and teats should be thoroughly washed with warm water containing a suitable dairy antiseptic and dried, preferably using individual paper towels.
 Carefully scrub the teat end and orifice with 70% alcohol, using a separate swab for each teat.
 Allow to dry.

 For partial insertion: Twist off upper portion of the protective cap to expose 3-4 mm of the syringe tip.